Meenakshi2002/worldline/README.md

 # worldline
-created a static page using html,css
+created a sample static page using html,css which contains a header, footer and product at the centre

 created docker image and made the page live and running at localhost:8080